rayh176/akka-graph-model/Readme.md

 Start the server
 ----------------
-[please have Java on PATH] - run the below ./startUp.sh
+[please have Java on PATH]
+- navigate to /bin dir and run the below
+./startUp.sh

 Stop Server